sonnyp/Junction/README.md

 - `<Ctrl>W` or ESC to cancel
 - `<Ctrl>C` or button to copy location to clipboard
 - Keyboard navigation
+- Middle click to keep Junction open and open in multiple applications

 ## Install